 FreeTaxUSA offers free federal filing and $12.95 per state return.
 You’ll find this is one of the lowest prices you’ll find anywhere.
 Meanwhile, eSmartTax lets you file federal returns for free, and charges $29.99 per state, which is still pretty reasonable.

 See our article on why we prefer FreeTaxUSA over other tax software.

 Don’t Pay for What You Can Get for Free

-If you have a relatively simple tax return, you should be able to get both federal and state filing for free, and these six websites will help you do it.
-As long as you’ve kept up with your accounting throughout the year, it should be no problem at all.
+If you have a simple tax return, you should be able to get both federal and state filing for free.
+These five websites will help you do it.
+As long as you’ve followed the best strategies for claiming a tax return, it should not be a problem.
 So don’t pay for what you can get free!

 Explore more about: Tax Software.